Dual Relationships, Multiple Relationships, Boundaries, Boundary Crossings

 Guidelines For Non-Sexual Dual Relationships In Psychotherapy

-For an online course on Dual Relationships: The Ethical Way, click here.
+Online course on Dual Relationships: The Ethical Way

 - Develop a clear treatment plan for clinical interventions which are based on the context of therapy.
 As indicated above, the context includes client, therapy, setting and therapy factors.
 Client's personality, culture, DX, gender, etc., are of the highest importance in determining the TP.

 - Intervene with your clients according to their needs, as outlined in each of their treatment plans, and not according to any graduate school professor's or supervisor's dogma or even your own beloved theoretical orientation.